Shopify/liquid/_tags/iteration.md

 ### reversed

 Reverses the order of the loop.
-Note that the flag’s spelling is different to the filter `reverse`.
+Note that this flag's spelling is different from the filter `reverse`.

 <p class="code-label">Input</p>
 ```liquid